vigour-io/brisky/README.md

 document.body.appendChild(render(element, state))
 ```

+-

 #### Modifying state

 In this example we have an input field that overwrites state when enter is pressed.
+We are using [brisky-events](https://github.com/vigour-io/brisky-events) to make this happen.

 ```js
 const render = require('brisky/render')